shafiqninaba/Personal-Projects/Text Generation/README.md

 This is a natural language processing project that uses a trained machine learning model to generate the next 50 words after being given a text of length 25 words from the story of Moby Dick by Herman Melville.

 ## Getting Started
+The project was coded in Jupyter Notebook, hence having the dataset and the .h5 model file in the same location as the notebook should work.

 ### Prerequisites
 Libraries required: